Shipley station is one of the few triangular stations in the UK, as this Google Map shows.

 You don’t need to guess, who made the train!
 It was of course Stadler and is not electric, but a diesel-multiple unit.

-It is worth comparing Liverpool’s new trains with Manchester’s trams.
+It is worth comparing weight and capacity of Liverpool’s new trains with Manchester’s trams.

 The Railway Gazette article, says that the trains will weigh 99 tonnes and have a capacity of 486 passengers.
 This compares with the M5000 on the Manchester Metrolink, which weighs in at 80 tonnes for a double unit and carries 400 passengers.